 But there is more to it.
 Here are 6 things that your partner disapproves – secretly or, being an Italian, very vocally.

-No matter which part of Italy your partner is from I’ve yet to meet an Italian who wouldn’t mentally grimace.
+No matter which part of Italy your partner is from, I have yet to meet an Italian who wouldn’t mentally grimace.

 Serving pasta as a side dish

-It Italy we are used to have several courses during a meal.
+In Italy, we are used to having several courses during a meal.
 This doesn’t necessarily apply to all meals: sometimes we only have pasta, or only have a main dish with vegetables on the side.

 One thing we don’t do, though, is eating pasta as a side dish.

 No matter if you pick your regular maccheroni and eat them with tomato sauce (I said tomato sauce, not ketchup!) or butter: still not a side dish.
 This applies to risotto and soup as well.